 - Diagnostic foot ultrasound.
 The most accurate method to identify Morton’s neuroma.
-Diagnostic foot ultrasounds provide podiatrists with accurate images of your foot’s interior muscles and tendons.
+Ultrasounds provide podiatrists with accurate images of your foot’s interior muscles and tendons.
 The painless procedure also allows your podiatrist to manipulate your foot in such a way to recreate the sensation of a neuroma, making it easier to diagnose any potential issues at hand.

-While it may sound scary to need a ‘diagnostic ultrasound’, it really isn’t anything to worry about.
+While it may sound scary to need an ‘ultrasound’, it really isn’t anything to worry about.
 The procedure is entirely painless and only takes approximately 20 minutes to complete.

 The idea behind the technique is to produce accurate images of the muscles, tendons, ligaments and joints within your lower limbs.
 By being able to visualise these internal components, it makes it a lot easier for your podiatrist to identify any potential issues.

-Here is the process you can expect to receive when undergoing a diagnostic foot ultrasound:
+Here is the process you can expect to receive when undergoing a foot ultrasound:

 - Your podiatrist will apply a small quantity of jelly-like gel to your ankle/calf area.
 This is designed to stop air pockets from interfering with the sound waves used to develop the images.

 - He will then move a handheld device across the affected area.
 This uses sound waves to capture images of the inner workings of your foot.
 These images will be shown on an ultrasound monitor in real time, allowing you to see exactly what your podiatrist sees as he moves the handheld device across the affected area of your foot.